-It is very unlikely that you will be confronted by a burglar breaking in to your home, as most break in’s happen when a house is empty.
-However it is always best to be prepared for the worst case scenario.
+It is very unlikely that you will be confronted by a burglar breaking into your home, as most break-ins happen when a house is empty.
+However, it is always best to be prepared for the worst case scenario.
 In 28% of burglaries someone is thought to be home when a burglary happens, this can be an extremely traumatic experience and you might not know what to do.
 We detail below our suggestion paths to take should this happen to you.

-Your Plan A should always be to escape, in most cases a burglar will want to be in and out as quick as possible, and will have the most easy exit route in mind.
-Information from ‘Safe’ says ‘burglars will have a clear exit to the rear of the property through the back door before heading upstairs to check the bedrooms’ so if you can try to avoid this route out of the house.
-It should be the last resort to confront a burglar; this can invoke a violent reaction.
+Plan A should always be to escape, in most cases a burglar will want to be in and out as quick as possible, and will have the most easy exit route in mind.
+Information from ‘Safe’ says ‘burglars will have a clear exit to the rear of the property through the back door before heading upstairs to check the bedrooms’ so if you can, try to avoid this route out of the house.
+It should be the last resort to confront a burglar as this can invoke a violent reaction.
 Nothing they are taking is worth your life.

 Plan B would be to use any alarm system you might have, especially if you have one with a panic button, if you don’t have an alarm system like that then try the alarm button on your keys.
 Anything that is loud and will bring attention to your house will spook a burglar, hopefully enough for them to leave.